What Is the CQC and What Does It Do? A Plain English Guide for Care Providers

 The CQC regulates a wide range of health and social care services across England, including:

-🔒 If you provide any of the above services in England, you must be registered with the CQC.
+If you provide any of the above services in England, you must be registered with the CQC.
 Operating without registration is a criminal offence and can result in prosecution.
+See our full CQC registration guide for how to apply.

 What Are the CQC's 5 Key Questions?